-I devote my time as an economist to better understand the impact of public policy, also taking into account the political economy dimension.
-Click here to see the list of my recent publications or here for a overview of public interventions.
+As an economist, I devote my time to the better understanding of the impact of public policy, also taking into account the political economy dimension.

 Over the years, I participated in different international fora, mainly related to structural policies: the Steering Group of the OECD Global Forum on Productivity (as co-chair, 2016/2017), the OECD Working Party number 1 on macroeconomic and structural policies analysis (2016/2017/2019), the European Commission LIME Working group on structural policies and quantitative tools (2016/2017), the European Commission Economic Policy Committee (2014) and the European System of Central Banks Task Force on the implementation of euro area pension funds statistics (2008).